 Tell us about your lifestyle including your diet, and exercise habits.

-- Tuition for Teacher training is $2,000 and is due by September 1st 2017 unless a payment plan has been set up.
+- Tuition for Teacher training is $2,000 and is due by September 1st 2018 unless a payment plan has been set up.
+(Payment plans are available!)

 - More information including a book list will be issued upon acceptance into the program.